EZCDeveloper/refinefoods_pw/TESTCASES.md

 1. Click on the **"Export to CSV"** button.
 2. Download and open the CSV file.
-3. Verify that the first row contains the correct headers (`Order ID, Customer, Date, Total`).
+3. Verify that the first row contains the correct headers (`id, amount, orderNumber, status, store, user`).
-4. Verify that each row contains valid order information.
+4. Verify that exists at least 1 order.

 * * * * *